Transega/Ecaas-Documentation/modules/data_collection.rst

 *********************

-With the covid-19 situation field visits were somewhat a challenge, however field visits were planned based, on crop calender and protocals developed by PULA for various crops.
+With the covid-19 situation field visits were somewhat a challenge, however field visits were planned based, on crop calender and protocals developed by `PULA`_ for various crops.
-The protocal may entail in general;
+The protocal;

 a.
 Box placement and farm boundary data collection(GPS location collected and images)